praezi/rust-emse-2020/rustsec/README.md

 }
 ```

 Here, we find that the `trait_id` is `null`.
 In other cases, the `type_id` can also be `null`.
-Due to type generics, we are unable to resolve information correctly.
+Due to the use of generics, we are sometimes unable to resolve and piece out type information reliably.

-4. From the retrieved item, we can lookup it's Struct and Trait.
+4. From the retrieved item, we can lookup it's `Struct` and/or `Trait` if available.

 Looking up the `type_id`, we find the name of this Struct is [`Object`](https://docs.rs/wayland-commons/0.23.4/wayland_commons/map/struct.Object.html).